e2thex/thoughts/docs/onMind.md

 ### Exploring Non-Free Will

-There are two categories of actions that don't feel like free will: actions without choice, and choice without will.
+There are two categories of actions that don't feel like free will: actions without choice, and actions without will.

 #### Actions Without Choice